-1st of March marks my first 3 months as a Senior Manager User eXperience at Vorwerk International.
-I jumped into this new role for the company that has been delivering top-notch devices for more than 130 years, and in the last 60 years, the best-in-class kitchen robots and vacuum cleaners.
-In 3 months, I have started to figure out how to deliver successful experiences related to two of the key tasks for many of us: feed our beloved ones with delicious and healthy food and make the environment where we live healthy and clean.
+1st of March marks my first three months as a Senior Manager User Experience at Vorwerk International.
+I jumped into this new role for the company that has been delivering top-notch devices for over 130 years and, in the last 60 years, the best-in-class kitchen robots and vacuum cleaners.
+In 3 months, I have started to figure out how to deliver successful experiences related to two of the critical tasks for many of us: feeding our loved ones with delicious and healthy food and making the environment where we live healthy and clean.

-As a Senior Manager User eXperience at Vorwerk International, my main focus is on delivering Vorwerk’s customers and advisors’ successful experiences.
+As a Senior Manager User Experience at Vorwerk International, my main focus is delivering Vorwerk’s customers’ and advisors’ successful experiences.
 Besides this key task, I spent my time observing, understanding and empathising with the business environment and here’s the list of the three main things I learned along the way:

-How an incumbent such as Vorwerk International tries to adapt to the change
+How does an incumbent such as Vorwerk International try to adapt to the change

 COVID-19 was an unplanned and disruptive event.
-I learned that this type of events could be an exciting opportunity for a company such as Vorwerk International.
-The new challenges and opportunities come from the change in people habits due to the restrictions and new ways of solving the same problems.
+I learned this event could be an exciting opportunity for a company like Vorwerk International.
+The new challenges and opportunities come from changing people’s habits due to the restrictions and new ways of solving the same problems.
 Considering the door-to-door as the key sales strategy, the Organization quickly adapted to the changing user needs and concerns.
-The execution of a strategy driven by digital transformation suddenly become not more an option or a long-run plan, but a priority.
-The design practice could take an important role in this process.
-The way the Company measures its product’s impact on the market will also focus on design-driven KPIs, such as consistent cohabitation of interaction patterns.
-The whole Vorwerk experience will be shaped according to a more human-centred strategy that keeps the advisor at its heart.
+Executing a strategy driven by digital transformation suddenly becomes not more an option or a long-run plan but a priority.
+Design practice could play an essential role in this process.
+How the Company measures its product’s impact on the market will also focus on design-driven KPIs, such as consistent cohabitation of interaction patterns.
+The Vorwerk experience will be shaped according to a more human-centred strategy that keeps the advisor at its heart.

 How Vorwerk International looks like an organisation that understands the “People first” approach

-I learned that if an organisation focuses on people, then the processes will work smoothly no matter the external environment’s complexity.
-Vorwerk International, according to my own experience, is one of these companies.
+I learned that if an organisation focuses on people, the processes will work smoothly regardless of the external environment’s complexity.
+Based on my experience, Vorwerk International is one of these companies.
 Even with the constraints of the restrictions, my onboarding experience was smooth, fun and effective.
-I joined the company in the middle of the second wave of the COVID-19, and I felt very welcomed by the design team and the rest of the folks since day one.
-I started being hands-on after a few days, thanks to the support and help of all the people around me.
-At the moment, I am experiencing a completely remote working experience.
+I joined the company in the middle of the second wave of COVID-19, and I felt very welcomed by the design team and the rest of the folks since day one.
+I started being hands-on after a few days, thanks to the support and help of everyone around me.
+At the moment, I am working remotely.
 Even so, I feel like being part of a team and an organisation with a plan to execute.
-Of course, most of the credit goes to the people I have met so far and their will and curiosity to engage and work with new colleagues.
-At the same time, though, I have experienced an organisation’s vibes that invest in human talent, knowing that this is the secret weapon to face the market challenges.
+Of course, most of the credit goes to the people I have met and their will and curiosity to engage and work with new colleagues.
+At the same time, though, I have experienced an organisation’s vibes that invest in human talent, knowing that this is the secret weapon to face market challenges.

 How to treat Design OPs differently.
-A new tool(s) to learn and to work with
+A new tool(s) to learn and work with

-I have learned how counterproductive could be not being a “tool agnostic” designer.
+I have learned how counterproductive it could be not to be a “tool agnostic” designer.
 For the first time after many years, I left my beloved SKETCH for the mysterious (to me) FIGMA.
-I forced myself to start the learning process from scratch and avoid any biases from my past experiences with other design tools.
+I forced myself to start the learning process from scratch and avoid biases from my past experiences with other design tools.
 I left my comfort zone where I was super responsive in setting up projects, delivering design assets and sharing flagship screens and prototypes.
-I have to be honest; so far, it has been a tough exercise.
-I started interacting with FIGMA looking for the best practices about each specific step of the design process.
+I have to be honest; it has been a tough exercise so far.
+I started interacting with FIGMA, looking for the best practices for each step of the design process.
 I asked my colleagues about their workflow and approach to unleash the tool’s full potential.

-After 3 months, I can provide visuals with an acceptable level of quality.
-I can also run prototypes for picking the brain of my stakeholders.
-I am still wondering how, in the future, as a team, we could rely on FIGMA for building a risk-safe environment to test and validate our ideas and assumptions.
-Compared to my previous toolkit done by SKETCH and INVISION, I see some friction when creating an inclusive environment where to onboard teammates without any design skills.
+After three months, I can provide visuals with acceptable quality.
+I can also run prototypes to pick the brains of my stakeholders.
+I am still wondering how, in the future, as a team, we could rely on FIGMA to build a risk-safe environment to test and validate our ideas and assumptions.
+Compared to my previous toolkit done by SKETCH and INVISION, I see some friction when creating an inclusive environment where I can onboard teammates without any design skills.

 One of the main open points is how FIGMA can be considered the silver bullet for fulfilling the need for a diverse audience focused on the same task, delivering successful experiences.